dennyreiter/dnsresolve/README.md

 | hostname         | false    | string  | The hostname to check.
 Defaults to `myip.opendns.org` |
 | resolver         | false    | string  | DNS server you are checking.
 Defaults to `208.67.222.222` |

-The defaults are much use except to make sure the component is working.
+The defaults aren't much use except to make sure the component is working.
 I set the hostname to one of my internal names, and the resolver to my DNS server that I want to check.
 If the sensor returns false, that means that more than likely DNS is not working.